Underdog promo code CBSSPORTS2: New play $5, get $75 offer Falcons-Bucs, more

 RB Bijan Robinson, Atlanta Falcons, 0.5 rushing + receiving touchdowns - Lower (1.08x)

-Robinson has been held without a touchdown in eight of 13 games this season, including in two of the last three games.
+Robinson has had limited success.
+He's been held without a touchdown in eight of 13 games this season, including in two of the last three games.
 In Sunday's 37-9 loss to the Seattle Seahawks, he rushed 20 times for 86 yards and no scores.
 Pick it at Underdog:

 QB Baker Mayfield, Tampa Bay Buccaneers, 1.5 passing touchdowns - Higher (0.87x)

-Mayfield has thrown for two or more touchdowns in six games this season.
+Mayfield has played well against the Falcons.
+He has also thrown for two or more touchdowns in six games this season.
 In the season opener at Atlanta, he completed 17 of 32 passes for 167 yards and three touchdowns.
 The SportsLine model projects 1.9 passing touchdowns for Mayfield.
 Click here to sign up for Underdog Fantasy:

 QB Kirk Cousins, Atlanta Falcons, 1.5 touchdowns - Lower (0.68x)